dinaizida/dinaizida.github.io/README.md

 https://dinaizida.github.io/index.html

-I’m an energetic and self-motivated full-stack web developer and web site design enthusiast.
+I am an energetic and self-motivated full-stack web developer and web site design enthusiast.

 I am a detail-oriented, deadline-conscious problem solver with previous more than 10 years’ software development experience in building interactive web applications from mockup to deployment.
 As a web developer, I have built dynamic web applications utilizing HTML5, CSS3, JavaScript, jQuery, AJAX, responsive design, JSON, RESTful APIs, Bootstrap, Handlebars.js, Firebase, cookies, local storage, Node.js, Express.js, React.js, MongoDB, MySQL, Sequelize, MVC, Heroku, and Github.

 I have built interactive fully customized websites with WordPress, including Woo Commerce integration and setting up the branding of the website using Adobe Photoshop and Affinity Photo.
 Some samples of my client’s websites are available at https://www.businessonwww.com/portfolio/ .

 I’m a thoughtful decision maker with an excellent organizational and interpersonal skills, ability to remain calm and focused during difficult situations, and willingness to go the extra mile to accomplish objectives.